Python for Excel

 return inches * 25.4

-Python code is stored in workbook settings, and the LAMBDA function is added to the name manager:
+Python code is stored in workbook settings, and the function is added to the name manager as follows:

-The LAMBDA function is now available for use in the workbook:
+The function is now available for use in the workbook as follows:

 =INCHES_TO_MM(inches)